nrkno/dotnetskolen/README_EN.md

 - Unit tests
 - Integration tests

-Unit tests ensure that small, isolated pieces of code works as intended, typically testing one function at a time.
+Unit tests ensure that small, isolated pieces of code work as intended, typically testing one function at a time.
 In this course, we’ll use unit tests to validate the validation rules within our domain.

 Integration tests, on the other hand, verify that larger parts of the system work as expected, including interactions with external systems.
 Here, we’ll use integration tests to confirm that the web API behaves according to the [contract we define in step 6](#step-6---define-api-contract).